-Concessionary purchase mortgages are becoming increasing popular more than ever before.
+Concessionary purchase mortgages are becoming increasing popular.
 This could be a family member selling the property below market value to you, or your landlord offering you a discount on your rental property.

 Concessionary purchase mortgages are one of the most common ways first-time buyers are able to get onto the property ladder.

 This article will outline everything you need to know about getting a concessionary purchase mortgage.
 If you have any further questions or would like to discuss your circumstances with a mortgage expert, please don’t hesitate to get in touch with our team today.

 - Between family members